camunda/camunda-bpm-examples/servicetask/service-invocation-synchronous/README.md

 ## How to use it?

-1. Checkout the prokject with Git
+1. Checkout the project with Git
 2. Import into your IDE
 3. Inspect the sources and run the unit test.